Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

 The following explains the available sections and their key-values.
 Key-values are always written as
 - `key`
     1. `STRING` The first value which is required.
-    1. `[FLOAT]:42` Optional value that defaults to 42 and required floating point numbers.
+    1. `[FLOAT] :42` Optional value that defaults to 42 and required floating point numbers.
-    1. `ACTIVE|INACTIVE` This value has two allowed values: Active and Inactive.
+    1. `Active|Inactive` This value has two allowed values: Active and Inactive.
-    1. `[ACTIVE|INACTIVE] :INACTIVE` Optional value that allows Active or Inactive as value, and defaults to Inactive if not given.
+    1. `[Active|Inactive] :Inactive` Optional value that allows Active or Inactive as value, and defaults to Inactive if not given.
 - `[another key]` This key is optional.

 ## `Mission`